 This medication is given as an injection into a vein (intravenous).
 Each injection takes about one hour, though it sometimes is administered over a longer period, from 6 to 8 hours.
 It is usually given once every three to four weeks.
 The exact dose and schedule of cisplatin plus depends on your size and how well your kidneys are working, among other factors.
-Your doctor will determine the regimen that is best for you.
+Your doctor will recommend a regimen tailored to your needs.

 As a part of your treatment, you may be given medicines to help flush cisplatin through the kidneys quickly.
 You also may receive intravenous fluids to help protect the kidneys.
 Before and after treatment you will need to drink 2 to 3 quarts of liquid a day as an additional measure to protect your kidneys.
 Your doctor will check your kidney function, blood counts and hearing before administering the medicine.

 Cisplatin side effects

 To prevent problematic interactions between cisplatin and other drugs, be sure to tell your doctor if you are allergic to any medications.
 Also inform your doctor of any medications, both prescription and nonprescription, and supplements you are taking.
 You should also inform your doctor if you have or ever had diabetes, high blood pressure, liver tumor, liver disease or kidney disease, if you are pregnant or planning to become pregnant, or if you are breastfeeding.

 Possible side effects of cisplatin may include: